Let's start building a t-shirt customizer that will look like this:

 Click on + Color answer, than Create and add a couple more colors.
 You can also type in a Hex code and play with the lighting to make your colors look shinier or mat.

-Repeat this process for the Neckline and Sleeves questions but instead of creating new colors, you can click on + Color answer, than Import, than select the colors you previously created.
-When you do that, your imported colors are linked and when you edit one, the other will be updated.
+Repeat this process for the Neckline and Sleeves questions but instead of creating new colors, you can click on Import to select the colors you previously created.
+When you do that, your imported colors are linked.
+Editing one will update the other linked colors.

 Setting default answers